suggap

 Plot

 Ryu is a deaf-mute man who works in a factory.
-His ailing sister is in desperate need of a kidney transplant, but Ryu's is not a match.
-After he loses his job, Ryu contacts a group of black market organ dealers to exchange one of his kidneys for one that his sister can use.
+His ailing sister is in desperate need of a kidney transplant.
+Unfortunately Ryu's blood type is not a match.
+After he loses his job, Ryu contacts a group of black market organ dealers to exchange one of his kidneys as well as 10 million Won for one that his sister can use.
 However, the dealers disappear after taking Ryu's kidney and severance money.
 A legitimate kidney donor is found, but after having been conned by the organ dealers, Ryu is unable to afford the operation.
-To raise money, Yeong-mi, Ryu's radical anarchist girlfriend, suggests kidnapping the daughter of the executive that fired Ryu.
-They observe the executive with company president Park Dong-jin arriving at the latter's home one day, where one of Dong-jin's employees, Peng, attempts to commit harakiri in front of them.
-Ryu and Yeong-mi change their plan, deciding to kidnap Dong-jin's young daughter Yu-sun.
+To raise money, Yeong-mi, Ryu's radical anarchist girlfriend, suggests kidnapping the daughter of the executive who fired Ryu.
+They observe the executive with company president Park Dong-jin arriving at the latter's home one day, where one of Dong-jin's former employees, Peng, attempts to commit harakiri in front of them.
+Ryu and Yeong-mi change their plan, deciding to kidnap Dong-jin's young daughter Yu-sun instead.